lexibank/seabor/workflow.md

    automated borrowing detection       0.9134    0.8204     0.8644
    ...
    ```
+   The resulting CLDF dataset is described in its [README](cldf/README.md).

    This will take a couple of minutes.
 To use the default random seed, just hit
    enter when prompted for it.